arshealam4/node-express-microservice/chat/README.md

-# log-service
+# chat-service

 ## Description
-* we can add, get all logs and log by id.
+* we can add, get all chats and log by id.

 ## Quick Start
-* cd node-express-microservice/log
+* cd node-express-microservice/chat
 * npm install
 * npm start